fe-moldark/wesleykent-website/bruteforcing.markdown

 - If it is a web-based attack like `http-post-form` you will need to designate either a successful login `:S=302` indicating a redirect which might be a good sign, or a `:F=failed` which would designate a failed login attempt (i.e. ignore and keep trying)
 - Also worth noting is I have had issues with needing to add "http://" in front of the IP address even when specifying it is a `http-post-form`
 - Another part you will need for the web logins specifically is the actual request, which is obtained with burpsuite and I will get into that down below
-- There are many more flags you can include, but these should be enougshould get you started
+- There are many more flags you can include, but these should be enough to get you started
 <br><br><br>

 #### Example: Using hydra against a web portal